Election advertising verification

-To provide transparency for users, Google will also publish a Political Advertising transparency report and a political ads library.
-Only ads that are in scope of the election ads policy in the region they serve, and that are run by verified election advertisers, will be included in the report at this time.
+To provide transparency for users, Google publishes a Political Advertising transparency report and a political ads library.
+Only ads that are in scope of the election ads policy, and that are run by verified election advertisers, will be included in the report at this time.
 For example, EU Election Ads run by a verified EU election advertiser that serve in the EU will be included in the report.
 US Election Ads run by a verified EU election advertiser that serve in the EU will not be included.

 Other ads: For ads you run that are not election ads, most ad formats will contain a disclosure using the information provided during the election advertising verification process.
 Google will also make publicly available additional information about your account(s) and non-election ads, as described here.

 - Because information in the Google Ads payment profile is used for verification, if you make changes to your payment profile in Google Ads, you’ll need to complete identity verification again.
 You’ll receive an in-account notification when this is required.

 - If we find that you’ve violated our election advertising policy or you’ve provided false information during the verification process, your verification will be revoked, and your account may be suspended.

 - You’ll need to renew your verification periodically.
 You’ll receive a notification when this verification is required.